Early Signs and Symptoms

 Repetitive Behaviours and Restricted Interests in Children with Aspergers Syndrome

 Children and adolescents with Asperger syndrome usually feel comfortable in a strict routine framework.
-Even slight changes to their schedule can cause them distress, leading to possible outbursts.
+Even slight changes to their schedule can cause them distress.

-Furthermore, individuals with this difference may grow enthusiastic about specific areas of interest and easily memorise a lot of information about them.
+Furthermore, children with this difference may grow enthusiastic about specific areas of interest and quickly memorise much information about them.
 Children with Asperger syndrome often fixate on their favourite topics in conversations with their peers or adults.

 Logo Faded 2